Keian-A/gift-ideas/README.md

 - Have an option to add an item to your own list, or remove an item on the list

 - Created Login component to validate user before asking for the list.
 Need to validate user on back-end still and then grab full list and send to front-end.

-IGNORE THIS TRASH CAN OF A FILE LOL